 In a positive, collaborative environment, rising seniors will learn the principles of an effective college essay, study successful models, generate original ideas, draft essays, and receive meaningful feedback.
-They will end the week will less fear, more inspiration, and a solid draft of their Common Application essay.
+They will end the week with less fear, more inspiration, and a solid draft of their Common Application essay.
 They will leave the course with writing strategies they can use for the rest of their lives.

 In this encouraging, supportive, and in-depth creative writing class, we’ll read and write a variety of short narrative pieces from microfiction and poetry to works of a thousand words, exploring the wonder and meaning possible in brief stories.
 We’ll try out both traditional and experimental forms and learn techniques and tools.
 Students will emerge with a portfolio of work and ideas of where to go next: how to revise and assess their own work and others’, leads for joining a writers’ community, where to publish and perform (if they so choose), and how to sustain themselves through the ups and downs of a writer’s apprenticeship.